While mixers are the most critical piece of equipment for DJs, a good pair of speakers is also crucial.

 This speaker’s 15″ woofer features a 3″ aluminum voice coil that delivers a powerful, deep, and energetic bass sound.

-With all that being said, for a Dj, those speakers will do the work they were intended to.
+With all that being said, for a Dj, those dj speakers will do the work they were intended to, and i’d consider this powered speaker to be on the top of the list when it comes to DJ speakers.

 3. Mackie CR-X – Best Value

-Those speakers, despite their small size, can produce some tremendous sound.
+Those dj speakers, despite their small size, can produce some tremendous sound.

 Not only that, but it also has a few more features for further flexibility, aiming to delight both beginners and professionals.